Akahu is New Zealand's leading open finance intermediary.

 Then In December 2020, the data integrations were transferred into a new company called Akahu, and became available as an API product to external developers.
 We announced an investment from the venture arm of Westpac New Zealand at that same time.

-Today, Akahu is New Zealand's leading open finance intermediary, providing API services to over 85 government, corporate, and fintech organisations.
+Today, Akahu is New Zealand's leading open finance intermediary, providing API services to 100+ government, corporate, and fintech organisations.

 Akahu supports integrations with official open banking APIs whenever possible, and expects the vast majority of traffic to use the regulated open banking system over time.